tsers-js/react/README.md

 execute(run(signals, main(Transducers)))
 ```

+## Usage

-## Installation
+### Installation

 ```
 npm i --save @tsers/react
 ```

-## API reference

-### Driver creation
+### Using the driver

+`@tsers/react` returns a factory function which can be used to create the actual
+React DOM driver.
+Factory function takes one mandatory parameter: `rootElement`
-In order to create a React DOM driver, you must give the root element for
-the rendered application.
+which defines the root element for the rendered application.

 The given root element must be one of the following:

 * DOM Node
 * Query selector (string)

-Example:
 ```javascript
 import TSERS from "@tsers/core" import makeReactDOM from "@tsers/react"